z33p/turtle_notes/README.md

 # Todos Mobile

-> Todo application written in Dart with Flutter and Firestore.
+> Todo application written in Dart with Flutter, Redux and SQLite.

 <p align="center">